Author has written 4 stories for Harry Potter, and Kuroshitsuji.

 Cauchy (sequence) - A sequence is cauchy if the elements get closer and closer together, and only a finite number of elements are more than a certain distance from one another.

 Cauchy distribution - A distribution with fat tails, which has no mean or variance (I think it does have fractional moments less than 1 though).
 Its density function is something like 1/pi times the integral of arctangent.
 I do not currently know what it is useful for beyond that these are important things in physics.

 Cauchy principal value - A fancy name for when you try to do an undefined integral by hedging around the undefined spot with limits and changing up the limits of integration with epsilons.

 Cauchy-Riemann equations - Equations relating the partial derivatives of the real and imaginary parts of analytic complex functions.
 They are helpful.

 Cauchy integral theorem (aka Cauchy-Goursat theorem) - Integral of an analytic function over a closed loop in a simply connected domain is 0.
 Leads to awesome cool simplification of integration.

 Cauchy integral formula - A formula relating integration to differentiation .
 It is super amazing and provides great new ways of looking at old integration problems that used to be horrible.

 Cauchy bounds - following from the integral formula, bounds on the value of the derivative of an entire function.

-Things I don't know about but have heard of (now only is one thing):
+Things I don't know about but have heard of:

 Cauchy condensation test - A useful test for convergence that I never learned and which probably would have been good to know while I was dealing regularly with infinite series.
 Has something to do with checking the convergence of a "condensed" version of the series which is difficult to describe in words.